brndnmtthws/brndn-io/content/posts/thinking-slowly/index.md

 ## The Underappreciated Value of Slow Thinking

-Our culture increasingly celebrates quick responses and "high energy" decision-making.
+Plenty of settings reward quick responses and "high energy" decision-making.
 We admire business leaders who make snap judgments, praise quick-witted comebacks, and build technologies that demand instant reactions.
-What we're really valuing is System 1 dominance.
+A lot of that is just rewarding people for being fast on their feet.

-But this emphasis on speed comes at a significant cost.
-Consider these examples:
+That bias toward speed shows up in obvious ways:

 1. **Investment decisions**: Studies consistently show that day traders who make frequent, quick decisions significantly underperform those who take a more measured approach.
 Warren Buffett's philosophy of extensive research and patient waiting exemplifies successful System 2 thinking.